“How’s the real estate market?”

-There are lots of different factors and metrics I can discuss when assessing our market, such as:
+There are a lot of different factors and metrics that we can use to assess our current market, such as:

 - Rising home prices

 - Overwhelming consumer demand for homes

 - New construction not keeping up with demand for housing

 - The effect gas and oil prices have on housing

 - What parts of town have appreciated more than others over time

 - How low interest rates are continuing to make housing relatively affordable

 However, when explaining our real estate market, my favorite metric to use is the chart below.
 Please take a look, and begin to consider what it is telling us.